 - Victory in a European Classic in a major racing country, provided that the horse was bred in the Americas.

-- Recognition as a champion in a major racing country of the Western Hemisphere, or in a major racing country elsewhere provided that the horse was bred in the Americas.
+- Recognition as a champion or divisional highweight in a major racing country of the Western Hemisphere, or in a major racing country elsewhere provided that the horse was bred in the Americas.

 - Membership in the National Museum of Racing Hall of Fame, the Canadian Horse Racing Hall of Fame, or any equivalent in a major South American racing nation.

 - Recognition as a champion sire, broodmare sire, or juvenile sire in a major racing country of the Western Hemisphere, or in a major racing country elsewhere provided that the horse was bred in the Americas.

 - Recognition as a Broodmare of the Year in a major racing country of the Americas, or in a major racing country elsewhere provided that the mare was bred in the Americas.

 - Recognition as a horse or mare that has made significant contributions to the breeding of champions and Classic winners in the Americas, even though not recognized as a champion sire or Broodmare of the Year.
 This category includes horses that spent their breeding careers abroad but have exercised significant influence on racing or breeding in the Western Hemisphere through their sons and daughters.